Einride's T-pod L4 Driverless Trucks Hit Public Roads in Sweden

 Einride is entering a new phase it development, as it deploys self-driving trucks in Sweden.
 The service is part of the startup's ongoing collaboration with German logistics group DB Schenker.
 Both businesses have been working together on launching driverless vehicles since 2018.

-Swedish transport authorities approved Einride's deployment plans through the issuance of a pubic road permit.
+Swedish transport authorities approved Einride's deployment plans through the issuance of a public road permit.
 Based on the details of the permit, the startup's autonomous trucks are allowed to travel from a warehouse to a terminal.
 The short route includes roads within an industrial hub in Jonkoping, Sweden.
 During operation, the self-driving trucks can travel up to 3.1 mph (5 km/hr).

 Public Road Permit